qiuqiangkong/audioset_tagging_cnn/README.md

 An mean average precision (mAP) of 0.431 is obtained.

-## Pretarined models
+## Pretarined models are available
 The pretrained models can be downloaded from https://zenodo.org/record/3576403

 ## Inference
-Inference labels of an audio clip is simple:
+First download the pretrained models.
+Inference labels of an audio clip is simple!

 ```
 MODEL_TYPE="Cnn14"